 No NBN provider currently advertises the full 1,000Mbps speeds during the peak evening hours between 7pm-11pm.
 However, most providers promise minimum speeds between 400Mbps-700Mbps, which are still classified as 'ultrafast'.

 According to an NBN Co update last week, more than 8.4 million homes and businesses across the country can access theoretical speeds up to 1,000Mbps, with more than 10 million premises expected to reach these ultrafast heights by the end of 2025.

 If you have the right connection type at your property — those being either fibre to the premises (FTTP) or hybrid fibre coaxial (HFC) — and wish to sign up for a 1,000Mbps NBN plan, then you'll be able to experience some seriously impressive download speeds, irrespective of the provider of course.

-But which NBN 1000 plans get the Tom’s Guide seal of approval?
-Read on to find out.
+But if you’re not sure which NBN 1000 plans are the best, be sure to read on to find out.

 Best NBN 1000 plans